-Reception: Friday, October 6, 5-8 pm
+Friday, November 17, 5-8 pm

 Thursday, November 30, 6 pm

 In the historic room, you’ll find works from the Scarab Club’s permanent collection, including an original Robert Hopkin.
 Hopkin was one of Detroit’s leading painters in the mid to late 19th century in Detroit, producing seascapes, landscapes and decorative works, including the interior of the Detroit Opera House (1869).
 In 1907, the Detroit Museum of Art held an exhibition in his honor, at which time his fellow artists founded the Hopkin Club, which later became the Scarab Club.